Annex 6 - Vehicle maintenance, safety and security

-Take special care that lights, brakes, steering, exhaust system, seat belts, demisters, wipers and washers are all working.
+Take special care that lights, brakes, steering, exhaust system, seat belts, demisters, wipers, washers and any audible warning systems are all working.
 Also

 Warning displays.
 Make sure that you understand the meaning of all warning displays on the vehicle instrument panel.
 Do not ignore warning signs, they could indicate a dangerous fault developing.

 Laws RTA 1988 sect 42 & CUR reg 32